-If you are applying for a job out of state make it clear in your cover letter.
+If you are applying for a job out of state, make it clear in your cover letter.
 Indicate you are either moving to the area for a specific reason independent of the job and give them a date range.
-Let them know you are will be paying for relocation costs.
+Let them know you will be paying for relocation costs.

 If you decide to leave your current address on your resume, cover letter, and social media accounts, then be prepared to address the relocation topic upfront.
 State the timeline for your move and that the relocation expenditures are your own responsibility.
 If you are selected for an interview, ask whether a Skype, FaceTime, or phone interview is possible, but let them know that you are willing to make a trip there to speak in person, if budget permits.

-Do let your potential employers know any dates that have been set for the move and any other plans that are related to your relocation.
+Do let your potential employers know any dates set for the move and any other plans related to your relocation.
 Being upfront and honest about your intentions to move will go a long way in the selection process.